xiix0/scam/README.md

-The last thing one knows in constructing a work is what to put first.
+If one cannot enjoy reading a book over and over again, there is no use in reading it at all.
-		-- Blaise Pascal
+		-- Oscar Wilde